marberts/gpindex/README.md

-# Generalized+ price and quantity indices
+# Generalized+ price and quantity indexes

-A small R package for calculating lots of different price and quantity indices.
-Provides tools to build and work with any type of generalized bilateral index (of which most price and quantity indices are), along with a few important indices that don’t belong to the generalized family.
+A small R package for calculating lots of different price and quantity indexes.
+Provides tools to build and work with any type of generalized bilateral index (of which most price and quantity indexes are), along with a few important indexes that don’t belong to the generalized family.

 ## Installation